TZstatsADS/Fall2018-Proj1-yadir/README.md

 Term: Fall 2018

-+ Projec title: Analysis of Happy Moments
++ Projec title: A Data Story on Happiness
 + This project is conducted by Yadir Lakehal

 + Project summary: In this project, I will analyze crowd-sourced text data of happy moments to determine any trends in what makes different people happy throughout their lifetime and throughout the world!